camillevleonard/oss_capstone_deliverables/README.md

 View the [summary paper](reports/OSS_Capstone___SIEDS_Conference_Paper_2022.pdf) and [presentation](reports/SIEDS_Presentation_OSS_Capstone_Project.pdf)

-The data collected and analyzed in this project can be found [here](https://www.openicpsr.org/openicpsr/workspace?goToPath=/openicpsr/158827&goToLevel=project).
+The data collected and analyzed in this project can be found on ICPSR(https://www.icpsr.umich.edu/web/pages/ICPSR/index.html) with repo ids: 158827 and 168481.

 ---